ctg123/portfolio_blog/content/blog/what-impact-can-steam-have-today-and-in-the-future.md

 +++
 Hi Folks!

-Have you evered wondered – What Is Cloud Computing actually?
+Have you ever wondered – What Is Cloud Computing actually?
 For example, Are you curious as to how your Google drive or Dropbox is capable of doing what it does?

-Cloud computing is a set of computing resouces developed that contain certain elements that allows for on-demand, network access, scalability, and shared resources.
-Think of it as a platform for managing, storing, and processing data online that can be accessed anywhre where there is an internet connection.
+Cloud computing is a set of computing resources developed that contain certain elements that allows for on-demand, network access, scalability, and shared resources.
+Think of it as a platform for managing, storing, and processing data online that can be accessed anywhere where there is an internet connection.

 Some of the cloud computing features include the following: